1969 Stanley Cup Final

 The 1969 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 1968–69 season, and the culmination of the 1969 Stanley Cup playoffs.
 It was contested between the defending champion Montreal Canadiens and the St. Louis Blues, a rematch of the previous year's finals.
 As they did in the previous matchup, the Canadiens won the series in four games.

 Paths to the Finals

 Montreal defeated the New York Rangers 4–0 and the Boston Bruins 4–2 to advance to the finals.

 St. Louis defeated the Philadelphia Flyers and Los Angeles Kings in four games each.

 Game summaries

 This was the second playoff series between these two teams.
-Their only previous meeting came in the previous year's Stanley Cup Finals.
+Their only previous meeting came in the previous year's Stanley Cup Final.
 In this year's six-game regular season series, there were five wins for Montreal and one tie.
 Claude Ruel became the eleventh rookie coach to win the Stanley Cup.
 Montreal goaltender Rogie Vachon limited St. Louis to three goals in four games.

-In the process, he earned his first career playoff shutout.
+Game one

+In game one, Montreal defeated St. Louis in a 3–1 victory on home ice, with Dick Duff, Bobby Rousseau, and John Ferguson all scoring for the Canadiens, giving them a 1–0 series lead over the Blues.